 She is 0·9km away from him in one direction (call it the positive direction).
 He is 0·9km away from her in the opposite direction (which consequently must be the negative direction).
 Thus distance is bipolar.
 It can have a positive direction and a negative direction, although which direction is considered to be negative and which direction is considered to be positive is entirely arbitrary.
 On the other hand, he sees her as she was 3μs in the (his) past and she sees him as he was 3μs in the (her) past.
 Thus time is monopolar.
 It cannot progress in a negative direction.

 In the diagram on the left, the vertical direction represents time, in the same way that mainstream physics does in its representation of 4-dimensional space-time.
-This well illustrates the point that he can only ever see her (as shown by the darker magenta-coloured head) as she was 3μs into his past.
-There is no reason why the Him and Her heads cannot be exchanged, with her head in the middle and his head and its past image on the left edge of the diagram instead of the right.
-The vertical placings, however, remain the same.
+This well illustrates the point that he can only ever see her (as shown by the darker magenta coloured head) as she was 3μs into his past.
+There is no reason why the Him and Her heads cannot be interchanged, with her head in the middle and his head + its past image on the left edge of the diagram instead of the right.
+Their vertical placings, however, remain the same.
 They do not reverse like spatial separation.
-She also sees him as he was 3μs into her past.
+She likewise sees him as he was 3μs into her past.

 The upshot is that, although He may be considered to be following Her, or She following Him, in space; nobody can ever be ahead of, or behind, anybody else in time.
 Time imposes no ranking.
 In time, we are all equal and cannot be otherwise.